 Running out of weed is never any fun – especially if you want to keep smoking.

-In the moments after scraping the last bits from your grinder, you may have asked yourself: can you smoke weed stems?
+In the moments after scraping the last bits from your grinder, you may have wondered: Can you smoke weed stems?

-First, as we mentioned, they don't contain nearly enough cannabinoids to produce any psychological or physiological effects.
+First, as we mentioned, they don't contain nearly enough cannabinoids to produce any effects.

 More importantly, however, smoking cannabis stems could lead to several adverse side effects and risks to your lungs.
 Stem smoke tastes terrible, is incredibly harsh, and can quickly irritate your lungs.